 Nemeth holds a bachelor's degree in physical science and a master's degree in science, both from Montclair State College.
-She has been active in campus service, including the Convocation Committee, Faculty Senate and Professional Staff Association, and is chair of the search committee for the Director of the Office of Minority Education.
+She has been active in campus service, including the Convocation Committee, Faculty Senate and Professional the Office of Minority Education.
+In New Jersey, she is presidentelect and conference chair for the N.J.
+Association for Developmental Education and a member of the Statewide Testing and Assessment Center, the Consortium for College Placement Testing and the N.J.
+Association for Assessment in Counseling.

+Staff Association, and is chair of the search committee for the Director of the Office of Minority Education.